Oblomov: Spike Milligan play

 The novel was adapted for the stage by Italian writer Riccardo Aragno.
 Aragno's script for Oblomov was bought by Spike Milligan's production company in early 1964.
 Milligan had long nurtured hopes of transitioning from comedy to serious drama.
-To this end, Milligan rehearsed for seven weeks with director Frank Dunlop and castmates Joan Greenwood, Bill Owen, and Dyall Valentine.
+To this end, Milligan rehearsed for seven weeks with director Frank Dunlop and castmates Joan Greenwood, Bill Owen, and Valentine Dyall.

 The play opened at the Lyric Theatre, Hammersmith, on October 7, 1964.
 During the first performance Milligan was struck by stage fright and forgot nearly all of his lines.
 He quickly began making up things to say to the cast, turning the drama into an impromptu improv session.
-Noticing that a drama critic who'd given rave reviews to Milligan's other stage comedies was in the audience, Milligan ended the first performance by shouting "Thank God, Milton Shulman’s in!"
+Noticing that a drama critic who'd given rave reviews to Milligan's other stage comedies was in the audience, Milligan ended the first performance by shouting "Thank God, Milton Shulman's in!"

 The play was savaged in the theatrical press.
 However, Oblomov's producers had booked the play into the Lyric for three weeks.
 Anxious to recoup their investment by any means, they gave Milligan carte-blanche on stage.
 Milligan's antics included starting the play while sitting with the audience, yelling for his castmates to entertain him.
 Another night he wore a false arm that fell out of his sleeve when co-star Ian Flintoff, playing Oblomov's doctor, shook Milligan's hand.
 When Flintoff complained to Bill Kerr, a longtime friend of Milligan, that Spike was making a mockery of their hard work Kerr replied, "We have to put up with all the shit, mate, because it pays the rent."